oszuidwest/zwfm-liquidsoap/README.md

 Copy the applicable example file to `.env`.
 Then change the values for your station.
 The file `conf/lib/00_settings.liq` reads almost all variables.
 The station files contain only the DME configuration (for Rucphen and BredaNu).

-## Host Tuning
+## Host Settings

-The installer changes these settings on the host, outside Docker:
+The installer configures these host settings:

-- Timezone `Europe/Amsterdam` and time synchronization
+- Timezone and time synchronization
-- Size limits for the systemd journal
+- systemd journal size
-- CPU performance (optional, the installer asks)
+- CPU performance (optional)

-### Real-time CPU performance
+### CPU performance

-Real-time audio deadlines can be missed while a CPU core changes from an idle frequency to its working frequency, even when the average CPU load is low.
-On a dedicated audio host, answer `y` when the installer asks to keep the CPU at maximum performance.
-This setting applies to the whole host and increases power use and heat.
-The installer skips it on hosts without CPU frequency scaling, such as most virtual machines.
+On a dedicated audio server, answer `y` when the installer asks about CPU performance.
+This sets the CPU governor to `performance` and reduces delays when a CPU leaves its low-power state.
+It also increases power use and heat.

-The installer writes a [tmpfiles.d](https://www.freedesktop.org/software/systemd/man/latest/tmpfiles.d.html) file to `/etc/tmpfiles.d/cpu-performance.conf` that sets the `performance` governor on every CPU at every boot.
-On Intel and AMD P-state drivers this governor also sets the energy preference to performance and raises the minimum frequency: to the maximum on Intel, and on AMD to the maximum on kernels before 6.13 and to the nominal (base) frequency from 6.13 on.
-Two things do not change.
-Idle cores still enter sleep states; the setting only affects the frequency of a core that has work, so a core that wakes up starts at its base frequency or higher instead of climbing from a few hundred MHz.
-Power and thermal limits still apply; the governor requests the frequency, the firmware decides.
+The installer writes `/etc/tmpfiles.d/cpu-performance.conf` to apply this setting after every reboot.
+It skips this step when CPU frequency scaling is not available, which is common on virtual machines.

-Verify with `cat /sys/devices/system/cpu/cpufreq/policy*/scaling_governor`; every line must show `performance`.
-After a reboot, `scaling_min_freq` of every policy equals `cpuinfo_max_freq` on Intel and `amd_pstate_nominal_freq` on AMD kernels 6.13 and newer.
-To undo it, remove the file and reboot.
+To check the setting, run `cat /sys/devices/system/cpu/cpufreq/policy*/scaling_governor`.
+Every line must show `performance`.
+To disable it, remove `/etc/tmpfiles.d/cpu-performance.conf` and reboot.

 ## Environment Variables Reference